Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 `3.35141172 - (3.25140722+0.1) = 0.0000045`

 On the [Blockchair block explorer](https://blockchair.com/bitcoin-cash/transaction/00ee4f1734dab5942866dccd293ba6785edacfc7beee1230cafb5b02fa920c8f), you can retrieve the raw transaction in different formats, including [JSON](https://www.json.org/json-en.html) (an easy-to-learn Javascript data format), by clicking on “Raw tx”.
-Here is the sample transaction from above in JSON format.
+Below is the sample transaction from above in JSON format.

 Take a moment and compare it with the image and webpage linked above in order to become familiar with this format.
 Don’t worry about the parts you don’t understand, just look for the parts you do.
 I promise it’s easy!